 When Are Classes Offered?

-We primarily offer private Meditation classes at The Compassion Center, at people’s homes, and at businesses.
 If you have never formally learned to meditate, we recommend that you look at our Learn to Meditate page.
-When we offer group classes, you can find the upcoming classes listed on our Calendar of Events.

 What Is The Significance Behind the Name The Compassion Center?

 Dan Globus came to understand through his meditation practice that one of the keys in his personal growth was to learn to have and show great compassion.
 This compassion is not simply meant for others.
 It is also meant for the one being that many of us forget about…ourselves.
-For some, it is easy to ask for forgives and to give forgiveness to others.
-However, for some, it s very difficult to have compassion for ourselves.
+For some, it is easy to ask for forgiveness and to give forgiveness to others.
+However, for others, it can be very difficult to have compassion for ourselves.
 Dan believes that we must learn to develop great compassion for others and ourselves.